DavidMercier/NIMS/README.txt

 Copyright 2014 MERCIER David

-This Matlab toolbox / GUI (Graphical User Interface) has been developed to plot and to analyze (nano)indentation data (with conical indenters).
+This Matlab toolbox has been developed to plot and to analyze (nano)indentation data (with conical indenters).

 First, unzip the downloaded file and follow the instructions :